RayOfSunDull/knot/README.md

         - ...
     * ...

 knot allows you to create and quickly open these projetcs, add batches, add pages to batches and export batches to pdf with simple commands.
-It has only been compiled and tested for linux, and only has ``krita`` as a runtime dependency.
+It has only been compiled and tested for linux, and needs ``krita`` and ``Python 3`` with the ``pillow`` library in order to run.
+More on this in the installation instructions.

 ## Installation (Linux)
 This repository includes a compiled binary which may work for you.
 You can clone it wherever you like: